jdaubman13/Beauty-Carefree-Giants/README.md

 Because I was trying to update a view that was set to read only.

 ### Why are DML operations restricted in some views?
 DML operations are resturcted in some views because they violate constraints, are set to read only, or when a join or group function is included.
-This is because the database can't apply changes to the underlying base tables.
+This is because the database can't apply changes to the base tables.

 ### How is a materialized view different from a regular view?
 A materialized view physically stores query results which leads to faster performance but must be refreshed often.
 A regular view is virtual and it shows live data from base tables each time it’s queried.